mofosyne/kv_parse.c/README.md

 XDG_SESSION_TYPE=x11
 ```

-But we can also interpret ':' and also skip whitespace with `KV_PARSE_WHITESPACE_SKIP` compile flag.
+But we can also interpret ':'

 ```yaml
 XDG_SESSION_DESKTOP   : cinnamon